 How Much Does it Cost To Eat at Disney Per Day? $65- $85 a Day

-Our daily Disney dining budget usually includes a breakfast at the less than 15 dollar level ( a yogurt, croissant and coffee).
+Our daily Disney dining budget usually includes a breakfast at the less than 15 dollar level ( a yogurt, croissant, and coffee).
 A 10 dollar or less snack.
-A quick service lunch for 15-20 dollars and a table service dinner around the 40 dollar a person range.
-Places like Garden Grill, Boma, Whispering Canyon Cafe and Crystal Palace are usually priced around that 40 dollar mark, and are considered the budget friendly table service restaurants. .
+A quick-service lunch for 15-20 dollars and a table service dinner around the 40 dollars a person range.
+Places like Garden Grill, Boma, Whispering Canyon Cafe, and Crystal Palace are usually priced around that 40 dollar mark, and are considered the budget-friendly table service restaurants. .
 Be sure to check the Disney site to sort your dining preferences by cost.
 This plan usually means we budget about 80 dollars per person per day.
 100 dollars per person per day if we go for a fancier restaurant.